lesh1k/mtnl/README.md

 - `minimum` is used for specifying the smallest amount possible.
 For cup it's 1, thus `1/2 cup(s)` will never be possible, while `1 1/2 cup(s)` will be possible.
 - `divisible` is used to determine the smallest *part* of the unit.
 For cup it's 0.5, thus `1 1/2 cup(s)` will be possible, while `1 3/4 cup(s)` will be not.

-The `mntl` function chooses the biggest unit possible (based on `rates` in config) that allows getting the quantity within the specified margin of error (e.g. 6 grams with 10% error can be either `6 gram(s)` OR `1 1/4 teaspoons`.
+The `mtnl` function chooses the biggest unit possible (based on `rates` in config) that allows getting the quantity within the specified margin of error (e.g. 6 grams with 10% error can be either `6 gram(s)` OR `1 1/4 teaspoons`.
 The output will be the latter since, `teaspoon` is bigger than `gram`.

 #### Examples